irods/python-irodsclient/README.md

 Only the choice of "QUASI_XML" is affected by the specification of a particular server version.

-Finally, note that these global defaults, once set, may be overridden on a per-thread basis using `ET(parser_type, server_version)`.
+These global defaults, once set, may be overridden on a per-thread basis using `ET(parser_type, server_version)`.

 The current thread's XML parser can always be reverted to the global default by the